A few comments about me as a photographer …

 Lately, I have been involved with digital painting: using my original images and Corel Painter (plus other software) to create digital paintings.
 I also use acrylic gel medium to add brush strokes to the giclée prints.

 Take a look at the accompanying photo called, How Much is that Chicken in the Window.
 Although it won me first place in the photographic contest sponsored by the Corel Corporation and the Florida Association of Computer Users Groups, it also illustrates my “photographic technique”.
-Here at the home of the owner of Tropical World, I saw a bunch of chickens running wild and separately the lovely old shack with its broken window.
+Here at the home of the owner of Tropical World, I saw a bunch of chickens running wild and separately near the lovely old shack with its broken window.

 So, while other photographers in our group clicked away (seemingly at random), I set up camp in front of the shack and waited for a single chicken to poke her head through the broken window.
 I pre-visuallized the shot and with some luck, got just what I wanted.
 I did not get many other good images that day, but this is the one I was happy with.
 Maybe it’s not the only way to do things, but it is my way.